k37z3r/jBase/README.md

 The legally binding licence can be found in an easy-to-read form including an explanation at: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ## Any Ideas, Questions...
-Feel free to open a new discussion at [Discussions](https://github.com/k37z3r/jBase/discussions)
+Feel free to open a new discussion at [Discussions](https://github.com/k37z3r/jBase/discussions).

+If you don't want to miss any more updates, discussions or error messages, click on "Watch" above.

+You like jBase, then click on "Star" above.

 ## jBase currently supports the following functions: ready(),